dotnet/AspNetCore.Docs/aspnetcore/blazor/Security-guidance.md

 # Securing blazor server-side applications
-Blazor server-side applications follow a stateful model where the server and the client maintain a long-lived relationship (circuit) that expands one or more physical connections (also potentially long-lived).
+Blazor server-side applications follow a stateful model where the server and the client maintain a long-lived relationship (known as a *circuit*) that spans one or more physical connections (also potentially long-lived).

-When a customer visits a blazor server-side site, the server creates a session (circuit) that lives in the server memory and that handles the interaction with the user, indicating to the browser what content to render and responding to events like button clicks, key presses, etc.
+When a customer visits a blazor server-side site, the server creates a circuit that lives in the server memory and that handles the interaction with the user, indicating to the browser what content to render and responding to events like button clicks, key presses, etc.

 In addition to this, any given circuit is able to invoke JavaScript functions in the user's browser provided they are exposed in the global scope.
-At the same time the client is also able to invoke .NET functions on the server provided they are marked as such.
+At the same time the client is also able to invoke .NET functions on the server provided they are marked with the `[JSInvokable]` attribute.
 We refer to the act of invoking .NET methods from the browser and JavaScript functions from the server as JS interop.

 Blazor server-side shares many of the concerns applicable to regular web applications.
 Through this document we will discuss some of the most common threats and will give you guidance on specific mitigations you can take to secure your application.